 But a staff of sales people requires salaries, and those salaries are not scalable.
 If one salesperson can handle twenty accounts, you’d need five salespeople to handle a hundred accounts.
 A direct mail campaign, on the other hand, can easily provide similar service to twenty, a hundred, or a thousand accounts without a significant increase in cost.

-Integrated marketing communications strategy is all about selecting the right promotional tool: advertising, personal selling, sales promotions, public relations, direct marketing.
+Integrated marketing communications strategy is all about selecting the right promotional tool framework: advertising, personal selling, sales promotions, public relations, direct marketing.
 Direct mail can pair well with any of the other strategies to create a synergy of results.
 Paired with advertising and public relations, which excel in the pre-purchase phase, it creates a strong pull-through during and after purchase.
 Paired with sales promotions, it provides a stronger call to action and turns leads into customers.
-Ultimately, whether or not direct mail is right for your next campaign depends on the combination of media you will be using and the complexity of your product, but we find that it’s often underrepresented, when it truly is a crucial part of most campaigns.
+Ultimately, whether or not direct mail is right for your next campaign depends on the combination of media you will be using and the complexity of your product, but we find that it’s often underrepresented, when it truly is a crucial element of most campaigns.